1-800-258-9182

 • The Hoofstock department currently cares for over 20 hoofstock species, 20 bird species, and 6 large carnivore species (over 360 individuals)

-• Complete three projects, including a conservation group project for EARTH Awareness Day.
+• Complete and present a staff approved project for EARTH Awareness Day.

 Internship Frequently Asked Questions